 Appearance and Taste Differences

-Beluga caviar: Beluga is one of the most expensive and rare species of sturgeon that lives in the Caspian Sea.
-Containing the highest nutritional value, Beluga caviar is extremely appreciated by gourmets.
-The aroma it gives off is elegant and rich, practically fully lacking a fishy odor; the taste is similar to hazelnut.
-The large fish eggs (2.5 mm in diameter) literally melt in your mouth.
+Beluga Caviar: Beluga is one of the most expensive and rare species of sturgeon that lives in the Caspian Sea.
+Containing the highest nutritional value, Beluga caviar is highly appreciated by gourmets.
+The aroma it gives off is elegant and rich, practically fully lacking a fishy odor, and the taste denotes hints of hazelnut.
+The large fish eggs of Beluga sturgeon (~2.5 mm in diameter) literally melt in your mouth.
 This caviar perfectly pairs with champagne or heavily chilled vodka.

-Osetra caviar: The eggs of Osetra are smaller than Beluga ones, and they vary in color from golden-brown to greenish to grey.
-The quantity of product bought by Osetra caviar lovers is usually a bit more modest than Beluga caviar fans, as Osetra has a very special taste—spicy, with the slight flavor of the sea and seaweed.
+Osetra Caviar: The eggs of Osetra are smaller than that of Beluga and they vary in color from golden-brown to greenish to grey.
+The quantity of product bought by Osetra caviar lovers is usually a bit more modest than Beluga caviar fans, as Osetra has a very special taste—slightly intense, with the slight flavor of the sea and seaweed.
 Nevertheless, many people consider it to be the finest-tasting caviar of all because it is delicious on its own, without any additions or garnishes.
-The only thing Osetra caviar really needs so that its unusual taste can be fully savored is a light amount of salt on top.

-Sevruga caviar: The eggs of this certain type of fish are small and black due to it being one of the smaller sturgeon species.
-Although its nutritional value is not as high as that of Beluga and Osetra caviar, Sevruga caviar has a wonderful flavor and a delicate aroma.
-These characteristics award it third place on our list.
-The covers of Sevruga eggs are more resilient than Beluga eggs, but this does not detract from the advantages of Sevruga caviar.
-It is best served on a pedestal of ice.
+Sevruga Caviar: The eggs of Sevruga are small and black due to it being one of the smaller sturgeon species.
+Although its nutritional value is not as high as that of Beluga and Osetra caviar, Sevruga caviar has a wonderful, sharp and slightly intense flavor and a delicate aroma.
+The exterior of Sevruga eggs is a bit stronger than that of Beluga eggs, but this does not detract from the advantages of Sevruga caviar.
+It is best served in a caviar server surrounded by ice.

-Salmon roe: The eggs of salmon are so unusually colored that some call its large eggs “apricot pearls”.
-They have a specific, sensitive taste that comes with a mild fishy flavor.
+Salmon Roe: The eggs of Salmon are so unusually colored that some call its large eggs “apricot pearls”.
+They have a specific, buttery and delicate taste that comes with a mild, fishy flavor.
 Salmon roe is often served on traditional Russian pancakes called blinis or on toasted, crunchy bread with butter.

-Trout roe: This fish has slight pink or gold eggs of medium size.
-They can be distinguished by their vivid, salty aroma.
-Trout roe is very sticky, so much so that it is not particularly noticeable when served on canapés or sandwiches.
-Since trout roe is usually considered too salty to be eaten on its own, this caviar is excellent as an ingredient in a variety of dishes that contain cream products, including cream cheese, sour cream, and even mayonnaise.
+Trout Roe: This fish has slight pink or golden orange eggs of medium size.
+They can be distinguished by their vivid, salty aroma and taste.
+Trout roe is very sticky, but this characteristic is not particularly noticeable when served on canapés or sandwiches.
+Since Trout roe is usually considered too salty to be eaten on its own, this caviar is excellent as an ingredient in a variety of dishes that contain cream products, such as cream cheese, sour cream, and even mayonnaise.